Optical response of Luttinger semimetals in the normal and superconducting states: Normal state response

 The optical response in the normal state is determined by the frequency and momentum of the probe field, $\omega$ and $p$, and the thermodynamic parameters $\mu$ and $T$.
 The density of charge carriers within RPA reads

 where we denote $\int_{\textbf{q}} = \int \frac{d^3q}{(2\pi)^3}$ and $n_{\rm F}(E)= (e^{E/T}+1)^{-1}$.
 At zero temperature we obtain

-This coincides with the density of carriers of a single parabolic band at zero temperature since fluctuation effects between electrons on distinct bands are suppressed in our mean field approximation.
+This coincides with the density of carriers of a single parabolic band at zero temperature since fluctuation effects between electrons in distinct bands are suppressed in our mean field approximation.

 In the following we consider two ways of taking the low-momentum limit $p^2/(2m^*\omega)\to 0$, which is typically well-satisfied for spectroscopic experiments.
 The first approach, which we refer to as the \emph{homogeneous limit}, corresponds to taking the limit for a fixed ratio of $\omega/\mu$.
 This basically corresponds to setting $p=0$ in the response functions.
-Importantly, in the homogeneous limit, longitudinal and transversal response coincide.
+Importantly, in the homogeneous limit, longitudinal and transverse response coincide.
 The second way to perform the limit, which we refer to as \emph{quasi-static limit}, corresponds to keeping the ratio $\omega/vp$ fixed, where

 is the Fermi velocity.
 Clearly, $\frac{p^2}{2m^*\omega}\to 0$ while $\frac{\omega}{vp}<\infty$ implies that $\omega\ll \mu$.
 The dominance of the chemical potential over all other scales, on the other hand, is a common scenario in solid state systems and thus clearly deserves consideration here.
 If in addition $\omega/vp\ll 1$ we are in a regime such that